fordbedia/basic-webpack-configuration/md/vue/vuejs-linter.md

 ## Vuejs ESLinter

-First we need to installed these required packages for eslint.
+First we need to install these required packages for eslint.

 - babel-eslint
 - eslint